awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_iam.IRole[]
-- *Default:* No IAM roles would be associated with the namespace
+- *Default:* No IAM roles are associated with the Redshift Serverless Namespace

-List of IAM roles to be attached to the namespace.
+List of IAM Roles attached to the Redshift Serverless Namespace.

 ---